 Responsible Parenting for Fathers with a History of Incarceration

-1. Discuss why parenting activities alone may not be sufficient to overcome tense or conflict-ridden relationships between the father and his partner / coparent.
+1. Analyze why parenting activities alone may not be sufficient to overcome tense or conflict-ridden relationships between the father and his partner / coparent.

 2. Explain how parenting activities strengthen the relationship between fathers and their children.

-3. Investigate to whom services should be targeted directly to in order to have significant potential to help repair family relationships and reduce trauma.
+3. Select to whom services should be targeted directly to in order to have significant potential to help repair family relationships and reduce trauma.

-4. Examine what programs did to help prevent and address domestic violence issues.
+4. Summarize three ways that programs helped prevent and address domestic violence issues.

 5. Identify the assistance provided by the programs that help fathers overcome barriers to reentry that interfer with their ability to parent their children.